Request A Consultation

 prev-small

-In the event that you are experiencing mesh complications, Dr. Lazare performs the following procedures to help correct the complication.
+In the event that you are experiencing mesh complications, Dr. Lazare performs the following mesh revision surgeries to help correct the complications.

 TVT Sling Removal